Shopify/cli/packages/cli/README.md

     [--json]

 FLAGS
   -c, --config=<value>     The name of the app configuration.
       --client-id=<value>  The Client ID to fetch versions for.
       --json               Output the versions list as JSON.
       --no-color           Disable color output.
-  --path=<value>        [default: .]
-The path to your app directory.
+      --path=<value>       The path to your app directory.
       --verbose            Increase the verbosity of the logs.

 DESCRIPTION
   List deployed versions of your app.